Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 Great to have you here.

-Telephone number 800-282-2882 and the email address, Lrushbo at EIBNet.com.
+Telephone number 800-282-2882 and the email address, LRushbo at EIBnet.com.

 How many of you saw Peyton Manning in post-game interviews on Sunday when asked what he was going to do?

-So he's going to drink a lot of Budweiser.
+He said, he's going to drink a lot of Budweiser.

-Going to drink a lot of beer.
+He's going to drink a lot of beer.

-I'm gonna have a lot of bud.
+I'm going to have a lot of bud.

-I'm gonna drink a lot of Budweiser.
+I'm going to drink a lot of Budweiser.

 Okay, so we have now, I have some tweets here from a reporter at ESPN named Mike Sando, who thinks that this is bad behavior.

-Now, Anheuser Bush said Peyton Manning was not paid to say any of that.
+Anheuser-Busch said Peyton Manning was not paid to say any of that.

-I mean, that's probably worth as much, if not more, than whatever they paid Sunday for produced spots for produced commercials.
+I mean, that's probably worth as much, if not more, than whatever they paid Sunday for produced spots, for produced commercials.

-He's from Nolan's, but I I don't I don't know.
+But I don't, I don't know.

-But it's a strange thing for ESPN, which is the home of promoting all kinds of questionable thug behavior on the field, to be talking about Peyton Manning suggesting that he's gonna drink a lot of Budweiser as being a bad role model for the youths of America.
+And for ESPN, which is the home of promoting all kinds of questionable thug behavior on the field, to be talking about Peyton Manning suggesting that he's going to drink a lot of Budweiser as being a bad role model for the youths of America.

 Of all things.